HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 where $\Delta V_F$ is the change in neutron optical potential at the interface \ce{D_2}-vacuum and $E_\perp$ is the component of kinetic energy perpendicular to the boundary surface before the interaction.
-It is clear that, for VCN energies of the order of \SI{e-5}{eV}, $P_T$ is approximately 1 for almost all emitted neutrons.
-In \cite{anghel_solid_2018} it is experimentally observed that already the fastest UCN (\SI{320}{neV}) are less affected by the frost layers, causing a hardening of the spectrum after continuous pulse operations.
+For VCN energies of the order of \SI{e-5}{eV}, it is clear that $P_T$ is almost equal to 1 for almost all emitted neutrons.
+Experimental results reported in \cite{anghel_solid_2018} show that already the fastest UCN (\SI{320}{neV}) are less impacted by the frost layers, leading to a harder spectrum after continuous pulse operations.